cjm96/WDM_GW_wavelets/docs/source/theory.rst

 Introduction
 ------------

-The Wilson-Daubechies-Meyer (WDM) wavelet basis is widely used for gravitational wave (GW) data analysis.
+The Wilson-Daubechies-Meyer (WDM) wavelet basis is widely used for gravitational-wave (GW) data analysis.
-While far from being the only available choice, the WDM basis wavelets have severa; properties that make them well suited for this purpose: they are well separated in frequency (in fact, they have compact support) which helps connect with the rest of GW data analysis which is almost exclusively done in the frequency domain, and they provide a uniform tiling in both time and frequency.
+While far from being the only available choice, the WDM wavelets have several properties that make them well suited for this purpose: they are well separated in frequency which connects with the rest of GW data analysis which is almost exclusively done in the frequency domain; and they provide a uniform tiling in both time and frequency.
 The WDM wavelets were first introduced for GW data analysis in Ref.
 [1]_ (see also Ref.
-[2]_) and are used in Coherent WaveBurst (CWB; Refs.
+[2]_) and have since been used in Coherent WaveBurst (CWB; see Refs.
 [3]_ and [4]_).

-This documentation is based on Refs.
+This document is based on Refs.
 [1]_ and [2]_ with only a few minor changes in notation and conventions.
-The purpose of this document is to provide a complete self-contained description of the WDM wavelet transform to accompany this Jax implementation, spelling out explicitly some details not discussed in the literature and correcting a few minor typos.
+The purpose of this document is to provide a complete, self-contained description of the WDM wavelet transform to accompany this JAX implementation, spelling out explicitly some details not discussed in the literature and correcting a few minor typos.

 Fourier Transform Conventions
 -----------------------------

-Here the following Fourier transform conventions are used:
+We use the following Fourier transform conventions:

 .. math::